AyushSharma255/snake-game/README.md

 ![GIF of Snake Gameplay](https://github.com/AyushSharma255/snake-game/blob/main/snake-game.gif)

 ## Instructions
-You can also change how the game looks and how fast it goes in `config.ini`.\n To run the game, just do `python3 game.py`.
+You can also change how the game looks and how fast it goes in `config.ini`.
+To run the game, just do `python3 game.py`.